Finis Jennings Dake

-Finis Jennings Dake (October 18, 1902 – July 7, 1987) was an American Pentecostal minister and evangelist born in Miller County, Missouri, known primarily for his writings on the subjects of Pentecostal (or Charismatic) Evangelical Christian spirituality and Premillennial Dispensationalism.
+Finis Jennings Dake (October 18, 1902 – July 7, 1987) was an American Pentecostal minister and evangelist born in Miller County, Missouri, known primarily for his writings on the subjects of Pentecostal or Charismatic evangelical Christian spirituality and dispensationalism.
 His most well known work was the Dake Annotated Reference Bible.

 Christian conversion

 Dake became a Christian at age 17.
 Dake claimed that upon his conversion he received a 'special anointing' which allowed him to quote major portions of Scripture from memory.
 He preached his first sermon in 1925 and was ordained by the Assemblies of God denomination two years later.
 After working as a pastor and evangelist in Texas and Oklahoma, he moved to Zion, Illinois, in order to become the pastor of the Christian Assembly Church.
 In Zion, he also founded Shiloh Bible Institute, which ultimately merged with Central Bible Institute and which was located in the home formerly owned by controversial faith healer John Alexander Dowie.